WILD STUDIO

 Tutors: Emma Cowan and Sarah Nicholson.

-In this hands-on workshop from Wild Studio, you will discover the exciting possibilities for making your own art supplies from plants, and come away with a variety of natural art materials that you have learned to make.
-You'll also gain the knowledge and confidence to continue with your own explorations and experiments at home.
+In our hands-on workshops, you will discover the diverse possibilities for making your own art supplies from wild-foraged and homegrown plants.
+You'll come away with natural painting and drawing supplies, and the skills and confidence to continue creating with the plants in your own local environment.

-First you'll learn to make artist's drawing charcoal sticks, discover which woods work well, how to prepare them, how to make a simple charcoal kiln, and how to make your charcoal smudge-proof!
+First you'll learn to make artist's drawing charcoal sticks, discover which woods work well, how to prepare them, how to make a simple charcoal kiln, and how to make smudge-proof charcoal!

-Then you'll be guided through the process of making your own rich black inks for drawing, painting and lettering, and learn the different ways that these inks can be used.
+Then you'll be guided through the process of making your own rich black ink for drawing, painting and lettering, and learn an ancient recipe for all-natural, water-resistant black ink.

 With foraged materials, we will craft simple and effective dip pens, that can be styled to suit many nib types for script or line drawings.

-After a short lunch break, we will dive into the world of botanical colour.
+Next we will dive into the world of botanical colour.
 We will share with you our research into the possibilities for extracting beautiful, vibrant colours from common plants and weeds.
-You will learn how to make your own coloured painting inks (similar to liquid watercolours) and discover how to intensify, stablise and modify your inks to create a wide range of hues.
+You will learn how to make your own coloured painting inks (similar to liquid watercolours) and discover how to intensify and modify your inks to create a wide range of hues.
+We will also discuss longevity, what factors affect this, and how we can increase it.

-At the end of the day, you will go home with natural inks, dip pen and charcoal drawing sticks to begin your natural art-making journey!
+At the end of the day, you will go home with natural ink, dip pen and charcoal drawing sticks to begin your natural art-making journey!

 This is a practical workshop suitable for all levels of experience.
-Age 12+
+Our workshops are aimed at adults, but are also suitable for teens.